-Better Life Mobile offers prepaid plans with a focus on providing services to those on eligible concession cards.
+Better Life Mobile offers prepaid plans with a focus on providing services to those on lower incomes.

 Better Life Mobile

 As part of its community focus, Better Life Mobile offers low-cost, SIM-only mobile plans on commitment-free, month-to-month contracts, with no excess usage fees or other hidden costs to catch you unawares.
 These plans make use of parts of Telstra's 3G and 4G network and cover 98.8% of the Australian population.

 Four plans comprise Better Life Mobile's SIM-only offerings.
 Each plan comes with unlimited standard calls and texts to landlines and mobiles anywhere within Australia.
 There are no lock-in contracts either, so you don't have to worry about cancellation fees if you want to end your service or change provider at any point.

 The only key differentiator between the plans is their monthly data caps.
 Here's how they shake out: